Samantha power speaks to reporters 370.

 Under a Russian-US proposal,

 Syria agreed in September to destroy its chemical weapons program by

 mid-2014, averting a threat of missile strikes by Washington following

 an August 21 sarin gas attack in Damascus that killed hundreds of people.

-"There are indications the Syrians may be intending to hold some of their stockpile in reserve," the US official said on condition of anonymity.
+"There are indications the Syrians may be intending to hold some of their stockpile in reserve," the US official said, speaking to Reuters on condition of

 The official said it was important that the international community keep the Syrian government's "feet to the fire" to ensure that all Syrian chemical weapons are declared and destroyed.

 "This development is not surprising. ...
 At this point, it's not derailing the diplomatic process," the official said.

 The CIA and the Pentagon declined comment.